-DSLs will have oversight of Early Help and Child Protection plans with appropriate structure in place to monitor progress and outcomes in partnership with Children's Social Care and other stakeholders (check levels)
+DSLs will have oversight of Early Help and Child Protection plans with appropriate structure in place to monitor progress and outcomes in partnership with Children's Social Care and other stakeholders.

-Education settings who have external services, such as a psychotherapist or similar, with regards to emotional wellbeing such as Wigan Family Welfare, TESS, Place2be and CAMHS.
+Education settings who have external services, such as a psychotherapist or similar, in regards to emotional wellbeing should include this here along with describing their policy on information sharing with this service.